 From time to time, our Board of Directors authorizes management to repurchase shares of our issued and outstanding common stock.
 Repurchases may be made to manage dilution created by shares issued under our stock incentive plans or whenever we deem a repurchase is a good use of our cash and the price to be paid is at or below a threshold approved by our Board.
-As of December 31, 2015, we had 300,000 shares available for repurchase under the Board's authorizations.
-On February 10, 2016, our Board increased these share repurchase authorizations by 100,000 shares bringing the total authorization as of the approval date to 400,000 shares.
+As of December 31, 2016, we had 370,565 shares available for repurchase under the Board's authorizations.